alessandro-minoli/DP_for_RCP_with_a_fixed_job_processing_order/README.md

-#### A dynamic programming algorithm for the Robotic Cell Problem with fixed job processing order
+#### A dynamic programming algorithm for the Robotic Cell Problem with a fixed job processing order

-Alessandro Minoli, Giovanni Righini (2025)
+Alessandro Minoli, Giovanni Righini (2026)

 ##### Usage